 “The most stunning reference to resurrection in all of Acts is the threefold reference to Christ’s resurrection appearance to Paul on the Damascus Road (Acts 9; 22; 26).”
 “Paul first experienced on the Damascus Road the inaugurated realities of the kingdom of the new creation in heaven, here the resurrected Christ had begun to reign and from where he was revealing himself to Paul.”G. K. Beale, A New Testament Biblical Theology, pages 241, 247

 Wash away your sins.
 The external sign points to the reality of Christ’s cleansing, forgiving work.
 Paul had just come to the terrifying realization that his zealous persecution of the church had been attacks upon the glorious Christ himself.
 He was a guilty sinner.
 But with that realization came the knowledge of the way of forgiveness.
 Your forgiven, changed life as a believer is a powerful part of your witness.

 Call on the name of the Lord.
 Paul had come to a consciousness of his own inability, and that is what you and I need.
 But the Lord invites you to reach out to him, to trust in him, to call on him to deliver.
 Those who call on the Lord never find a deaf ear, Joel 2:32; Romans 10:13.
 Your initial cry for forgiveness becomes a continual invoking of the Name, a worship that permeates your life.

-The God who could take Saul of Tarsus and change him into Paul the apostle, Paul the bondslave of Christ, still changes lives.
+The God who could take Saul of Tarsus and make him Paul the apostle, Paul the bondslave of Christ, still changes lives.
 He summons you to be his witness.